JOIN LOGIN JOIN

 monument hobbies painting nmm

-Learn how to paint NMM gold on miniatures with expert techniques from Monument Hobbies, covering color choices, layering tips and more!
+Learn how to paint NMM gold on miniatures with expert non-metallic techniques from Monument Hobbies, covering color choices, layering tips and more!

-Getting gold to shine on minaitures without a single drop of metallic paint might sound impossible, but it’s all about technique.
+Getting gold to shine on miniatures without a single drop of metallic paint might sound impossible, but it’s all about technique.
 Non-metallic metal (NMM) gold is a game of contrast, color placement, and smooth layering.
 Done right, it creates the illusion of reflective metal using nothing but standard paints and smart lighting tricks.

 This guide breaks down how to paint NMM gold step by step, using expert techniques straight from Monument Hobbies.
 From selecting the right colors to layering shadows and highlights, everything here is designed to make gold armor, weapons, and details look like real metal, whether on Warhammer miniatures or for other games